-When you spread your idea or product try to get mavens and connectors first to love it and they will help you spreading it further.
+When you spread your idea or product try to get mavens and connectors first to love it and they will help you spread it further.

-The Tipping Point is not an how to manual.
+The Tipping Point is not a how to manual.

 Lots of Stories but Light on Evidence